Golf Tutorials

 A tidy bag isn't just about club order.
 Using your pockets effectively saves you time and cuts down on mental clutter.
 Designate a specific purpose for each pocket and always return items to their proper home.
 You'll never dig for a tee again.

-This is usually the long, vertical pocket running down the side of your a This pocket purpose to store bulky yet lightweight a.
-Don't weigh a stuff a a useful a items:
+This is usually the long, vertical pocket running down the side of your bag.
+This pocket's purpose is to store bulky yet lightweight items.
+Don't weigh it down with excess items:

 • Extra long-sleeve layer or pullover

-This smaller a most visible on the of your a purpose is a home a your readily available a.
-It's meant for a ready a a access:
+This smaller pocket, most visible on the front of your bag, is meant for readily available items.
+It’s intended for ready access:

 When you reach into this pocket mid-round, you should instantly find a ball, not an archive of every tee you've ever used.